chemistzombie/chemistzombie.github.io/events/pvzw-history.md

 ### August
 International releease of PvZ2 on iOS.

+### October
+I made what might be the cringiest blogpost I've ever made here, "[Bye all :(](https://plantsvszombies.fandom.com/wiki/User_blog:Drek%27TharSuperSword/Bye_all_:(?oldid=214884)".
+It's essentially my rant about how I couldn't manage to be an admin despite everyone else managed to be one with relative ease.

 ## 2014
 Unfortunately I don't remember much about 2014, since that was when I left the wiki for a few months and didn't make a return until the end of the year, but I do know there was a drama involving Napalm Rosalina.
 Nonetheless I still don't really get what happened.
 Some users have told me that they were blocked due to them having an alt account that was abused to get them promoted easily.

 Garden Warfare was released. ~~wonshu jokes incoming from this point on.~~

-PvZA was shut down possibly due to its lack of popularity
+PvZA was shut down possibly due to its lack of popularity.
+This was only a year after it was released.
+### November
+* 2 November
+Demoted to regular user after a few months of inactivity.

 ## 2015
 "AbramR" vandal attack.
 It was suspected ThePurplePi did this, but we decided to unblock him after certain discussions.
 This was a horrible idea: turns out it was him who did it all along, and he tried to make some excuses to avoid getting blocked.
 Of course, he also did some sketchy things like cheating edits with automated scripts (which counted as fluff editing, and you weren't allowed to use it in the first place without using bots) and removing warnings and block messages, not to mention he used profanity when removing a message on the forum (this was before swearing was allowed in limited cases), saying ["disqualified vote bitch"](https://plantsvszombies.fandom.com/wiki/Thread:424968?action=history&sort=of&page=3).

+### March
+* 27 March
+Promoted to forum (discussion) moderator.

 ## 2016
 * Garden Warfare 2 released. ~~I was mostly only hyped for MOAR TWO SHOED ZOMBIES.~~
 * PvZH released.
 This was when the PvZH fad began.

+### March
+* 8 March
+Promoted to admin, finally ending that cringe blogpost after 4 years, although I was a bit disappointed about how everyone have gotten it way earlier than me (e.g. Jack, SO456, etc).
 ## 2017
 * The PvZH fad ended abruptly in mid-2017 due to PopCap mostly abandoning the game at this point.

+### March
+* 13 March
+"Demoted" for inactivity, only to finally it admin shortly after.
+Apparently it was due to some people forcing to demote me after the Mee6 leaderboard reset controversy.

 ## 2018
+* Major meta changes to the wiki: Policy, manual of style, and promotion guidelines were updated.
-* Not much interesting things happened, aside from me being promoted to 'crat, which finally ended my quest to become one, and major wiki policy changes.
+* Promoted to bureaucrat, which finally ended my quest to be one.

 ## 2019
 ### May